scottnath/jsonresume-theme-microdata/README.md

 ### expanded distribution library

 The HTML structures from this repo are exported in the NPM distribution.
+All components are bundled together in `dist/components.js`.

+The un-bundled files, along with the storybook and test files are in the distribution as well.

 ## Usage